nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Batch Import**

 **MSS**

-1. User requests to list persons
+1. User requests to batch import
-2. AddressBook shows a list of persons
+2. AddressBook shows file selection window
-3. User requests to delete a specific person in the list
+3. User selects the file
-4. AddressBook deletes the person
+4. AddressBook adds the data

     Use case ends.

 **Extensions**

-* 2a.
-The list is empty.
+* 3a.
+The file is not in the correct format.

   Use case ends.

+**Use case: Filter by fields**

+**MSS**

+1. User inputs filter requirement
+2. AddressBook shows matching results

+    Use case ends.

+**Extensions**

-* 3a.
-The given index is invalid.
+* 1a.
+The command is not in the correct format.

-    * 3a1.
-AddressBook shows an error message.

-      Use case resumes at step 2.
+  Use case ends.

 *{More to be added}*